citsmartdocs/citsmart-7/pt-br/docs/citsmart-platform-7/get-started/inventory-installation.md

 Instalação/Configuração do SNMP no ambiente Linux
 -----------------------------------------------------

-Para realizar a instalação/configuração do SNMP no ambiente Linux, proceda conforme os passos descritos abaixo:
+Para realizar a instalação/configuração do SNMP no ambiente *Linux*, proceda conforme os passos descritos abaixo:

 *Instalação do SNMP no Sistema Operacional CentOS*